When A Church Is Not A Church

 This practice is not new.
 Controversial and sometimes outright fraudulent organizations have been claiming the church exemption for years.
 It’s a common practice of televangelists and prosperity gospel preachers.
 From 2008 to 2011, Sen. Charles Grassley investigated six televangelists – Benny Hinn, Eddie Long, Joyce Meyer, Kenneth Copeland, Creflo Dollar, and Paula White-Cain.
 The investigation was necessary in part because their organizations were not transparent in their dealings.
 The organizations they led spent donor money on mansions, lavish lifestyles, and private jets.

-Now, though, other organizations, organizations that were previously unquestioned as reputable groups, are following their example.
-Among the organizations who now claim the church exemption (which includes a classification as an “association of churches”) are: Billy Graham Evangelistic Association, Cru (formerly Campus Crusade for Christ), The Navigators, the Billy Graham Evangelistic Association, Focus on the Family, the Willow Creek Association, Gideons International, Ethnos 360/New Tribes Mission, Precept Ministries, Denison Ministries, Voice of the Martyrs, and Ravi Zacharias International Ministries.
+Now, though, other organizations, organizations that were previously unquestioned as reputable groups, are following their bad example.
+Among the organizations who now claim the church exemption (which includes a classification as an “association of churches”) are: Billy Graham Evangelistic Association, Cru (formerly Campus Crusade for Christ), Denison Ministries, Ethnos 360/New Tribes Mission, Family Research Council, Focus on the Family, Frontiers, Gideons International, The Navigators, Precept Ministries, Willow Creek Association, Voice of the Martyrs, Ravi Zacharias International Ministries, and TransWorld Radio.
 Many of these organizations have made this change in the past five years.
 At least two of these organizations (Willow Creek and RZIM) had major scandals in recent years.
 It is a fair question to ask if the lack of transparency contributed to the scandals.

 Paul Batura, a spokesman for Focus on the Family, explained why that organization recently made the change: